marlam/gencolormap/README.md

 A variety of methods for sequential, diverging, and qualitative maps is available.

 The color map generation is contained in just two C++ files (`colormap.hpp` and `colormap.cpp`) and requires no additional libraries.
+You can simply copy these two files to your own project.

 Two frontends are included: a GUI for interactive use and a command line tool for scripting.